Henro2/Project13/project13.md

 ## **Important Hints:**

-* Since you cannot use both **Nginx** and **Apache** load balancer, you need to add a condition to enable either one – this is where you can make use of variables.
+* Since i cannot use both **Nginx** and **Apache** load balancer, i need to add a condition to enable either one – this is where i can make use of variables.

 * Declare a variable in `defaults/main.yml` file inside the Nginx and Apache roles.
 Name each variables `enable_nginx_lb` and `enable_apache_lb` respectively.